KEIRK-XANDREX-BRUAL/FINAL-PROJECT-IN-OOP_BRUAL/README.md

      - Clear prompts and structured design for a seamless user experience.
    - Robust error handling to ensure smooth operation and informative feedback for invalid inputs.

-#### 5. **Efficient and Scalable Design**
-   - Built using Object-Oriented Programming principles to ensure:
-     - Code reusability and scalability for future enhancements.
-     - Organized and modular functionality for easy maintenance.
-   - Abstracted vaccine and patient data management for clear separation of concerns.

 ## II.
-Explanation of How OOP Principles Were Applied 📋
+How OOP Principles Were Applied 📋

 ### 1. **Encapsulation**
    - **Implementation**: Patient and vaccine data are stored as private fields, accessible only through public getter and setter methods.
 This ensures data integrity and protects sensitive information.